-The C4T Visiting Scientist programme provides an opportunity for scientific researchers to spend time at CARES in Singapore.
+The C4T Visiting Scientist programme provides an opportunity for distinguished members of the international research community to spend time collaborating with CARES researchers in Singapore.

 – Spending between one and six weeks at the C4T facilities in Singapore.